Williamsburg, Brooklyn: Incorporation of Williamsburgh

 Williamsburg was incorporated as the Village of Williamsburgh within the Town of Bushwick on April 14, 1827.
 In two years, it had a fire company, a post office, and a population of over 1,000.
 The deep drafts along the East River encouraged industrialists, many from Germany, to build shipyards around Williamsburg.
 Raw material was shipped in, and finished products were sent out of factories straight to the docks.
 Several sugar barons built processing refineries, all of which are now gone, except the refinery of the now-defunct Domino Sugar (formerly Havemeyer & Elder).
 Other important industries included shipbuilding and brewing.

 On April 18, 1835, the Village of Williamsburg annexed a portion of the Town of Bushwick.
 The Village then consisted of three districts.
 The first district was commonly called the "South Side", the second district was called the "North Side", and the third district was called the "New Village".
 The names "North Side" and "South Side" remain in common usage today, but the name for the Third District has changed often.
 The New Village became populated by Germans, and for a time was known by the sobriquet of "Dutchtown".

 In 1845, the population of Williamsburgh was 11,500.

-Reflecting its increasing urbanization, Williamsburg separated from Bushwick as the Town of Williamsburg on April 7, 1840.
-Edmund Smith Driggs (1809-1889) was a Williamsburg resident and was elected the first president of the Village of Williamsburg in 1850.
+On April 7, 1840. reflecting its increasing urbanization, Williamsburg separated from Bushwick as the Town of Williamsburg.
+Edmund Smith Driggs (1809–1889) was a Williamsburg resident and was elected the first president of the Village of Williamsburg in 1850.
 He was also president of the Williamsburg City Fire Insurance Company and built a row of houses on South Second Street.
 Driggs Avenue is named after him.

-It became the City of Williamsburg (discarding the "h") in 1855, which was organized into three wards.
+In 1851, the municipality became the City of Williamsburgh (it would discard the "h" in 1855), which was organized into three wards.
 The old First Ward roughly coincides with the South Side, and the Second Ward with the North Side, with the modern boundary at Grand Street.
 The Third Ward was to the east of these, stretching from Union Avenue east to Bushwick Avenue, beyond which is Bushwick (some of which is now called East Williamsburg).